terlim-sfdc/milenology/src/posts/3-sf-functions.md

 I had the opportunity to play around with one of the [sample demo code here on Github](https://github.com/trailheadapps/functions-recipes).
 In there, one of the sample code which was super cool was the ability to run functions (using either JavaScript or Java) which looks through a [large dataset of schools](https://code.org/learn/find-school/json), and finds the nearest top x schools taking reference to my location.

+I did a little tweak and replaced the sample dataset with the list of Singapore's primary schools, and I was able to easily find the nearest primary schools from my current location!
+This could be super useful for parents who are trying to find the nearest primary schools from their homes for Primary 1 registration exercises!

 _Note: The dataset is located in the functions-recipes/functions/01_Intro_ProcessLargeData_JS/data/ folder._

 By invoking the function, it returns the list in a JSON response, or I could easily have this plotted out on a map very easily!
 Pretty cool!